AlexisTheLarge/faceset-builder/README.md

       --min-face-size INTEGER        Minimum size in pixels for faces to extract.
                                      Default is 256.

+      --crop-size INTEGER            Cropped images larger than this will be scaled down.
+Must be at least 1.5 times the size of --min-face-size.
+Default is 512.

       --one-face                     Discard any cropped images containing more than one face.